 Rochester Institute of Technology

-Dr. Steven Carnovale, Assistant Professor of Supply Chain Management at the Saunders College of Business at the Rochester Institute of Technology.
-Prior to joining RIT, Dr. Carnovale was Nike Professor of Supply Chain Management at Portland State University from Sept...
+Steven Carnovale, Ph.D. is a Professor of Supply Chain Management at the Saunders College of Business at the Rochester Institute of Technology (RIT).
+Prior to joining RIT, Dr. Carnovale was Nike Professor of Supply Chain Management at Portland State University.
+Dr...

 University of Nevada, Reno